 What does “Clocked” mean in CUDIMM and CSODIMM?

-“Clocked” RAM modules such as CUDIMM and CSODIMM improve clock signal distribution compared to conventional DDR5 RAM – resulting in greater stability under high load or with multiple modules installed.
+“Clocked” RAM modules such as CUDIMM and CSODIMM improve clock signal distribution compared to conventional DDR5 RAM – providing greater stability under heavy load or multiple modules.

-In traditional UDIMM or SODIMM modules, the clock signal is passed directly from the motherboard to all memory chips.
-The higher the frequency or the more modules are installed, the more sensitive this signal becomes to interference, crosstalk, or timing issues.
+In standard UDIMM or SODIMM modules, the clock signal is passed directly from the processor to all memory chips.
+The higher the frequency or number of modules installed, the more susceptible the signal becomes to interference, crosstalk, or timing issues.

 Clocked RAM Architecture: Technical Advantages of CUDIMM and CSODIMM